Utsuk7/AI-Chatbot/README.md

 - **Pipenv** – for environment and dependency management
 - **dotenv** – for secure secret and config handling

+## 🚀 Features

+- 🧠 **Query-Response System**
+  Ask questions and get precise, context-aware answers based on your uploaded PDF documents.

+- 📁 **Document Upload Support** *(Planned)*
+  Easily upload PDF files through the Streamlit interface (to be integrated, under development).

+- 📝 **Conversational Memory**
+  Maintains context across turns using LangChain's `ConversationBufferMemory` for more natural, flowing interactions.

+- 🗃️ **Source Document Citation**
+  Every answer includes references to the documents and the exact text chunk from which the answer was derived.

+- 💬 **Dual Interface (CLI + Web UI)**
+  - Terminal-based interactive chat using `python connect_memory_with_llm.py`
+  - Web-based chat via `Streamlit` in `app.py`

+- 💾 **Downloadable Chat History**
+  Enable users to download or export their chat conversations.

+- ⚙️ **FAISS-based Vector Store**
+  Efficient document retrieval using FAISS for storing and querying semantic embeddings.

+- 🔐 **Secure Environment Variable Handling**
+  All sensitive keys like `GOOGLE_API_KEY` are managed via a `.env` file.

+- 🔄 **Easy Re-indexing of New PDFs**
+  Just run `python create_memory_for_llm.py` to process newly added PDFs (automatic embedding creation---> future work).

 ---

 ## ⚙️ .env Configuration